Old Photographs: Leicester Demolition 1

 Shortly afterwards demolition of the remaining span was well under way.

-A few weeks later and the all of the girders have been removed, looking north from on top of the viaduct.
+A few weeks later and the all of the bridge girders have been removed, looking north from on top of the viaduct.

 The site of the double span bridge across the River Soar, looking south west from Saint Margaret’s Way, with the centre support still in position in the middle of the river.
 The scene looked similar to this for over 20 years.